Skip to main content

 + turn_total_ms (stamped by runtime)

-Observability & evaluation
+Observability

-• inspecting graph execution paths
+• inspecting runtime execution paths

 • filtering runs by thread and runtime metadata

-• reviewing failures from local eval harnesses
+• reviewing failures from tests and manual trace runs

 • comparing behavior across prompt, model, or routing changes